 I should have fretted about my hydration, but I was too numb to worry about that, or anything other than my eyes.
 A strange sensation had descended upon my brain and body—beyond exhaustion, this was a disordered thinking process, a loss of executive function.
 My ability to put things into proper order was gone.
 Water?
 Sure, but first let’s text with Julie… I should adjust my balaclava… oh yeah, I took it off a while ago.
 Where is it…?
 Dammit where is the ‘clava?
 Oh… here, in my hand.
 I’m looking at it right now.
 Maybe I should drink.
 Is the InReach still paired via bluetooth to the iPhone?
 I’m not hungry but I should eat.
 When did I last pee?
 I think before we left…I should drink.

 Eventually I headed outside again to see whether Emily had any eye medication, such as mineral oil ointment or—ideally—topical anesthetic.
-But, she and Justin were slumbering soundly, so soundly in their tent, that I dared not wake them.
+But, she and Justin were slumbering soundly in their tent and I dared not wake them.

 I left them alone for about an hour, until I could tolerate the pain no longer.
 You need to deal with this, now, or you may never leave this place.